Anas-RI/alx-system_engineering-devops/0x02-shell_redirections/README.md

-13-unique				Print only words that's not duplicated 14-findthatword				Display lines containing "root" from /etc/passwd file 15-countthatword			Display the number of lines that contain "bin" in /etc/passwd
+13-unique				Print only words that's not duplicated 14-findthatword				Display lines containing "root" from /etc/passwd file 15-countthatword			Display the number of lines that contain "bin" in /etc/passwd 16-whatsnext				Display the line contain "root" and 3 lines after in /etc/passwd